 Source: National survey of meat consumers conducted by The Better Meat Co., 2019; N=700

 Maybe you've heard about the trend of blending mushrooms into burgers.
 We love it; it's great!
 But it's limited.
 Mushrooms can work well in a burger format, but not so much in other meats.
 Plus, mushrooms are often more expensive than most meat, subtract a lot of protein from the final product, and can contribute to shrinkage during cooking.
 While The Better Meat Co. uses delicious mushrooms as a component in some formulas, our products are cost-competitive, roughly maintain (or even increase) protein levels, and don't cause shrinkage.
 In fact, they actually improve juiciness!

 By partnering with us, you can provide your customers with innovative, blended products that:

 Provide better nutrition (lower levels of calories, saturated fat, and cholesterol)

 Move your company closer towards achieving your corporate sustainability goals

-Our cofounder and COO Joanna Bromley touts the benefits of blending at the Good Food Institute Conference in 2018.
+Our cofounder Joanna Bromley touts the benefits of blending at the Good Food Institute Conference in 2018.
 Watch the short video below!